-After energy efficiency, the increased use of existing natural gas generation offers the lowest cost option for reducing regional carbon emissions and replacing retiring coal generation.
+After energy efficiency and demand response, the increased use of natural gas generation is the third element in the Seventh Power Plan's resource strategy.
+Increasing the use of the region's existing natural gas generation offers the lowest cost option for reducing regional carbon emissions and replacing retiring coal generation.
 Moreover, it is clear that after efficiency and demand response, new natural gas-fired generation is the most cost-effective resource option for the region in the near-term.

-At the regional level, the probability that new natural gas-fired generation will be needed to supply winter peaking capacity prior to 2021 is quite low.
+At the regional level, the probability that new natural gas-fired generation will be needed to supply peaking capacity prior to 2021 is quite low.
 However, the Seventh Plan recognizes that meeting capacity needs and providing the flexibility reserves necessary to successfully integrate growing variable generation sources may require near-term investments in generation resources to provide reliable electricity supplies in specific utility balancing areas.
 In addition, individual utilities have varying degrees of access to electricity markets and varying resource needs.
 The Council's regional power plan is not necessarily a plan for every individual utility in the region, but is intended to provide guidance to the region on the types of resources that should be considered and their priority for development.